 - a.
-Connect the test equipment across the output of the V1 supply as shown in Figure A-5.
-Operate the electronic load in constant current mode and set its current to 1.000 A. Input off the electronic load. - Turn on the supply.
-Push the V1 METER switch in and adjust its voltage to 25.0 volts.
-Then input on the electronic load. - c.
+Connect the test equipment across the output of the V1 supply as shown in Figure A-7.
+Operate the electronic load in constant current mode and set its current to 1.000 A. - b.
+Turn on the supply.
+Push the V1 METER switch in and adjust its voltage to 25.0 volts. - c.
 Record the voltage indicated on the DVM. - d.
-Operate the electronic load in open (input off) mode and recheck the DVM indication immediately.
-The readings' difference during the immediate change should be within 0.01% plus 2 mV of the reading in step (c). - e.
+Operate the electronic load in open (input off) mode and recheck the DVM indication after reading settles.
+It should be within 0.01% plus 2 mV of the reading in step (c). - e.
 Repeat steps (a) through (d) for the V2 supply.

-Figure A-5.
+Figure A-7.
 Basic Test Setup